The Arnhem Forest Planetarium and the Lost Planets

 But also in the Netherlands we have such a scale model: in Sonsbeek Park in Arnhem.
 I recently visited it when I traveled to the eastern part of the country in search of beautiful winter landscapes.

-The official name of the artwork is Skies Captured by Finnish artist Henrietta Lehtonen (note: website in Finnish).
+Skies Captured is the official name of the artwork is by Finnish artist Henrietta Lehtonen (note: website in Finnish).
 The stainless steel scale model was placed in the waters of the so-called Cold Pond in 2001.

 On closer inspection, it’s not a real scale model with regard to the distances because those are in reality much bigger.
 But the relative sizes seem to be correct.
 From left to right we see the Sun, Mercury, Venus, Earth, Mars, Jupiter, Saturn and Uranus.